 About 30 years ago, I took my first step into a yoga studio.
 What started with weekly classes, changed over time to more frequently.
 Realizing yoga offered me so much more, I deepened my practice through training, courses and retreats in the years that followed.
 It was till around 10 years ago that things came together and I felt confident to start teaching myself.
 Teaching others is learning a lot as well.

 Almost parallel of my yoga practice, I did a first Vipassana meditation training.
 My main reason was to become calmer and to release tensions.
 This training was quite a challenge both physically and mentally and offered me more then to release stress.
 During the Vipassana silent retreats I truly learned to observe and practice non-judgment more and that pain can be your best friend.
 These retreats gave me a great insight about myself.

-I meditate regularly, sometimes daily, sometimes weekly, sometimes briefly, sometimes for a long time.
+I meditate regularly, sometimes daily, sometimes weekly, sometimes briefly, sometimes for a long time, and sometimes not for a while.
 There is no rule how often and how long you should practice.